abalter/attoweb/README.md

-# attoweb
+# AttoWeb
-A ridiculously small, RESTful, fully client-side web framerwork.
+A ridiculously small, pseudo-dynamic, fully client-side web framerwork with a RESTful API.

+# I created